 Step 15.
 Reader sends the network authentication Token to AIoT devices in DL command message.

 Step16.
 AIoT device verifies if the network authentication Token is correct.
 If yes, then the authentication of the network is successful, and AIoT device continue with the subsequent UL message.
-Otherwise, the AIoT device will cease the procedure.Editor’s Note: The synchronization issue is FFS.
+Otherwise, the AIoT device will cease the procedure.

-Editor’s Note: It is FFS when the network triggers the authentication.

-Editor’s Note: It is FFS how AIoT device maintain the authentication status.
+Depending on the device capability, network should decide how often authentication to be performed.
+If the device capability is sufficient and the authentication is not run every time before the inventory request, the network and the device shall maintain the authentication status of the devices.
+If the AIoT device capability is too limited, i.e. no storage for the authentication status, the network may need to run the authentication everytime when the inventory is triggered.

-Editor’s Note: The call flow needs to be updated.
+Editor’s Note: The synchronization issue is FFS.

 Editor’s Note: The architecture of AIoT is FFS, based on SA2 progress.